HelenaCGarry/kesamokki_project/README.md

 # The kesämökki project 🏡 :evergreen_tree:
 ## *Finding the perfect Finnish summer cabin is hard, but not impossible.* ##

-Finding the perfect Finnish summer cabin is hard, but not impossible.
-This project scrapes real estate data from a major Finnish real estate aggregator weekly and maintains and updates a database of past and present summer cabins, their price, location, and distance from HEL airport.
+This project scrapes real estate data from a major Finnish real estate aggregator weekly and maintains and updates a database of past and present summer cabins (*kesämökki* in Finnish), their price, location, and distance from HEL airport.
 The data is used to analyse the market and feed a price prediction model.
 The data analysis and machine learning model will be published soon.

 ### Part 1 - Data Scraping and Transformation